 - The Parish Church of St. Mary the Virgin, Chard, in the diocese of Bath and Wells and county of Somerset.
 A brief account with illustrations.
 Compiled by John Vernon Twigg ...
 Revised, 1966.. pp. 20.
 British Publishing Co.: Gloucester, 1966.

-Description and Travel
+Description & Travel

 You can see pictures of Chard which are provided by:

 You can see the

+administrative areas in which Chard has been placed at times in the past.
 Select one to see a link to a map of that particular area.

-You can see maps centred on OS grid reference ST320080 (Lat/Lon: 50.867426, -2.967720), Chard which are provided by:
+You can see maps centred on OS grid reference ST326089 (Lat/Lon: 50.875311, -2.959442), Chard which are provided by: